chenh19/github/docs/index.md

 <summary>**Note:**</summary>
 <div style="font-size: 0.9em">

-- If you’re interested in how to create a website using GitHub, you can check out [this tutorial](https://chenh19.github.io/Quarto/misc.html).
+- If you’re interested in how to create a website using GitHub, you may check out [this tutorial](https://chenh19.github.io/Quarto/misc.html).

 </div>
 </details>